stormearthandlava/stormearthandlava.github.io/guide/mythic_plus/DF_season_2.md

 * {{ site.data.dungeon.udm.dagger_throw }} targets a random player, try to stay outside of killing range or use defensives when needed.

 ### {{ site.data.dungeon.udm.olaf }}
-* Stay spreaded 5yds away from your teamate to avoid the bounces from {{ site.data.dungeon.udm.ricocheting_shield }}.
+* Stay spreaded 5yds away from your party to avoid the bounces from {{ site.data.dungeon.udm.ricocheting_shield }}.
 * use {{ site.data.spell.wind_shear }} to interrupt {{ site.data.dungeon.udm.defensive_bulwark }}.